alexeyinkin/flutter-keyed-collection-widgets/README.md

 - Changing the animation duration without re-creating a controller.
 - `DefaultKeyedTabController` widgets.
 - `UnanimatedKeyedTabController`.
-- Replacing `UnanimatedKeyedTabController` that `KeyedTabController` is linked to.
+- Replacing the `UnanimatedKeyedTabController` that a `KeyedTabController` is linked to.

 This example is runnable.
 Download the repository and open the example project.
 Then run [nav_stack_tabs.dart](https://github.com/alexeyinkin/flutter-keyed-collection-widgets/blob/main/example/lib/nav_stack_tabs.dart)